 -

-Doctors consider stage 2 mesothelioma as an early-stage disease and more eligible for curative treatments such as surgery, immunotherapy and chemotherapy.
+Doctors consider stage 2 mesothelioma as an early-stage disease and more eligible for curative treatments such as surgery, immunotherapy and chemo.
 Curative treatments are therapeutic options that can extend survival.

 - Is multimodal treatment the most common approach for stage 2 mesothelioma?